SANDWICH PANEL COLOR AND INSULATION VALUE

 - Availability: we might need that car as soon as possible, therefore a Metallic Grey car may just be fine.

 - The degree of appeal on the second-hand market: normally a black car is easier to sell than a red one.

-- We may also consider that a lighter color is fresher in summer days than a dark one.
+- We may also consider that a lighter color is fresher on summer days than a dark one.

 When we choose a color for the roof and facade of our building, we face a similar challenge.

 Some colors, as Grey White 9002 or Metallic Silver 9006, are always available.
-Production and delivery of metal sandwich panel in those color is faster.
+Production and delivery of metal sandwich panels in those colors are faster.

-Also, a building made by insulated sandwich panel in Silver Metallic 9006 is easier to sell or rent.
+Also, a building made of an insulated sandwich panel in Silver Metallic 9006 is easier to sell or rent.